jl777/SuperNET/README.md

 ##For chrome app##
 You need to make sure the nacl sdk is properly installed and you are able to build the examples.
-Now you will need to get the external libs, which can be built from scratch using naclports or there use the reference builds of libssl.a, libcrypto.a, libcurl.a and libz.a in the SuperNET/crypto777/pnacl_libs.
+Now you will need to get the external libs, which can be built from scratch using naclports or there use the reference builds of libcurl.a and libz.a in the SuperNET/crypto777/pnacl_libs.
 You can just copy those over into $(NACL_SDK_ROOT)/<pepper_dir>/lib/pnacl.

 #ONETIME#